anshulkhare7/productivity-tools/README.md

 # My Productivity Tools

+Like most knowledge workers, I spend about 8-9 hours everyday in front of my laptop — coding, writing, or consuming content (text/video).

+Coding or writing — acts of producing something new — means crystallizing your thoughts.
+And you'd agree with me that any such activity is bottlenecked by the physical limitations of tools you use to convert your thoughts on paper (or the computer disk).

+I've stopped counting how many times a fresh insight was completely lost because I couldn't write/type it fast enough.

+So I view productivity tools not just as a means to race through my to-do list but also as a way to be more creative.

+When you can compress the lag between what you think and what you do, a new dimension opens up and gives rise to thoughts which haven't been thought before.

+Instantaneous feedback allows your interaction to become sort of like a play.
+As the friction between your action and its results reduces, you're able to internalize the patterns and ideas.
+The more you internalize, the less burden it has on your working memory and thus opens up the space for new thoughts - thoughts that haven't been thought before.

+That's one reason I'm a big proponent of touch typing and keyboard shortcuts.

+Here's a list of some of my productivity tools -

 ## Ditto

 Ditto is an extension to the standard windows clipboard.
 It has a quick and easy interface to search through your clipboard items.
 Available for Windows only.